The Contemptible Citizen Kane

 The entire apparatus of media works to lie and misrepresent things, and all the simps and lackeys go along for the ride.

 You can find this in online references to the Black Dahlia case.
-Then it gets more bizarre.
+But it gets more bizarre.
 No explanation is offered as to why Welles was accused.
 There must be some backstory — what was the evidence presented to implicate a celebrity — is that somehow of no interest to anyone?
 How is that so cavalierly ignored?
 It's like strolling down the boardwalk, unaware of someone with their hand down your pants.

 There's a simple explanation, of course: Welles was a lapdog, and a "special agent" for projects like this, so he gets a pass.
 The extremely rich all have their lapdogs, suckboys who cover for them, to laud them to the world.
 Now we call them Public Relations, "P.R." but "lapdog" is more appropriate.
 A lapdog gets the dirty work.
 In return, he is built up to the skies, lauded as a "great."